Hybrid Work Systems for Neurodivergent Founders: Scale Without Hiring More Staff

 • Important work gets postponed because urgent tasks keep appearing

-Fragmentation increases cognitive load.
+Consequently, fragmentation increases cognitive load.
 For founders navigating executive dysfunction, ADHD, autism, or chronic illness, that load compounds quickly.
 The brain spends energy managing chaos instead of executing strategy.

 “Cognitive load reduction is not a luxury for neurodivergent founders.
 It is the foundation that makes everything else possible.”